Gerard Way: Personal life

 Way struggled with alcoholism and prescription drug addiction for many years but as of 2007 was maintaining sobriety.
 In a November 2010 issue of Spin magazine, he said that having become a happier person and feeling more in control, he had been able to enjoy the occasional recreational drink.

-On September 3, 2007, after a concert in Colorado, Way married Lyn-Z, bassist of Mindless Self Indulgence, backstage on the final date of the Projekt Revolution tour.
+On September 3, 2007, after a concert in Colorado, Way married Lindsey Ballato, bassist of Mindless Self Indulgence, backstage on the final date of the Projekt Revolution tour.
 A member of Live Nation's touring staff who was also an ordained minister performed the low-key ceremony.
 Their daughter was born on May 27, 2009.
 They live in Los Angeles.

 Way was raised Catholic, stating in 2006 that he was "not Catholic anymore", and in 2013 that he was a theist who "had always acknowledged [he] received [...] artistic gifts from God".

 In 2014, Way began openly discussing his gender identity struggles online and in interviews.
-In a Reddit Ask Me Anything (AMA) hosted by Way in October 2014, he stated, "I have always been extremely sensitive to those that have gender identity issues as I feel like I have gone through it as well, if even on a smaller scale.
+In a Reddit Ask Me Anything (AMA) hosted by Way in October 2014, he stated: "I have always been extremely sensitive to those that have gender identity issues as I feel like I have gone through it as well, if even on a smaller scale.
 I have always identified a fair amount with the female gender, and began at a certain point in MCR to express this through my look and performance style.
 So it's no surprise that all of my inspirations and style influences were pushing gender boundaries.
 Freddy [sic] Mercury, Bowie, Iggy, early glam, T-Rex.
 Masculinity to me has always made me feel like it wasn't right for me."

 In January 2015, Way was featured in The Boyzine, an independent zine published by SWMRS frontman Cole Becker.
-Way again discussed his gender identity, commenting, "I never really subscribed to the archetype masculinity growing up, I had no interest in sports or anything like that.
-There was a time where I was called a girl so often that when I discovered the idea of transgenderism I considered myself to be more of a girl.
+Way again discussed his gender identity, commenting: "I never really subscribed to the archetype masculinity growing up, I had no interest in sports or anything like that.
+There was a time where [sic] I was called a girl so often that when I discovered the idea of transgenderism I considered myself to be more of a girl.
 So I identify with trans people and women a lot because I was a girl to a lot of people growing up."
-In June 2015, Way said on Twitter that he uses he and they pronouns.
+In June 2015, Way said on Twitter that he uses he/him and they/them pronouns.

-In 2015, Way revealed on Reddit that he is a first cousin once removed of comedian Joe Rogan.
+In 2015, Way revealed on Reddit that he is a first cousin once removed of comedian and podcaster Joe Rogan.
 In October 2019, Rogan confirmed it on his podcast.
-He also said that despite this, the two have never met.
+He also said that, despite this, the two have never met.